Social Engagement

 In order to make employees healthier, SYSTEX spent NT$1M to hold the first “SYSTEX Corporate Basketball Competition” in 2021 and invited companies to participate.
 A total of 21 companies participated and held 3 games.
 However, subsequent games were suspended due to the epidemic.

-Public Welfare for Epidemic Prevention
+Public Welfare Activity

 Donate Materials for the Epidemic Prevention